AmadeusITGroup/dataio-framework/docs/content/writing-processors.md

 ## Custom Configuration

 You can access custom configuration options directly within your processor code.
-The custom configuration options defined under the Processing configuration node can be accessed through the `config` member variable in your processor class.
+The custom configuration options defined under the `processing` configuration node can be accessed through the `config` member variable in your processor class.

 Here's an example of how to access custom configuration values within your processor: